Earn Your GED®

 What type GED® classes are offered at TJACE @PVCC?

-TJACE @PVCC offers online GED®/Core Skills Training classes.
+TJACE @PVCC offers in-person and online GED®/Core Skills Training classes.
 These classes help students focus on improving skills in reading, writing and math, in preparation for success on the GED® test.
 Instruction includes the GED® subject areas—math, science, social studies and language arts, as well as computer and job skills.
 Find current class listings at www.pvcc.edu/tjace.

 What should I expect on the GED® test?